 05 of 08

 Bath products from the women-run Aromas para el Alma are designed to help users relax, energize or detoxify.
-Made with natural raw materials and packaged with reusable packaging, these products are good for your health and good for the environment.
+Made of natural raw materials and packaged with reusable packaging, these products are good for your health and good for the environment.
 The company claims to be carbon neutral, offsetting its footprint by investing in programs such as Programa Aliados Cambio Climatico.
 Look for lotions, oils or sprays at these specialty stores.

 06 of 08